EliasF05/eliasf05.github.io/eu.md

     <img id="graphic-state-0" src="DefinitionsDiscrepancy.jpg" alt="Definitions discrepancy" style="width: 50%; display: block;">
   </div>
 </div>
 As we would expect, the finite ensemble-based target approaches the exact averaging estimator-based target from above: The expected KL-Divergence from the true mean of $$\theta$$ is smaller than the expected KL-Divergence from the sample mean, though the two will coincide asymptotically. <br><br>Which curve should we attempt to estimate?
-Here, we attempt to estimate the red curve - i.e. the target corresponding to the sample mean which is actually used for prediction, because we concern ourselves with predictive uncertainty: We want to compute the uncertainty of the predictions coming from the model that we will actually use for prediction, not the model that we would use if we used black magic to integrate over arbitrary neural networks.
+Here, we attempt to estimate the red curve, because we concern ourselves with predictive uncertainty: We want to compute a measure of uncertainty associated with the predictions coming from the model that we will actually use for prediction, not the model that we would use if we learned black magic to integrate over neural network training[^3].

 ## Answering Question 2 <br>